AutomnePAN/INF552-anime-visualisation/README.md

 ## Task II

-Plot the favorites number and average scores of each genre by year
+In this section we want to focus on how the number of  "favorites" and "score" of each genres varies with the time.
+So we decided to plot a circle for each genre on the plan defined by "favorites" and "scores", and we used a form to precise a specific year
+An sample is showed in the image below.

 ### Current Result